-Drywall work can get really messy so take a little time to prep your space before you start mixing your joint compound.
+Drywall work can get really messy so take a little time to prep your space before you start mixing your drywall compound.
 Cover the floors, furniture, appliances, etc, and seal off the room you’re working on to contain the dust to that room.
 If you just jump in and start skim coating, you’ll probably end up cleaning drywall dust out of every nook and cranny of your house for a few months.

 Gather your supplies